-We would have probably watched Disney on Ice this holiday season, like many other Filipino families that have made watching it a kind of Christmas family tradition.
+We would have probably watched Disney on Ice this holiday season, like many other Filipino families that have made it a part of their Christmas tradition.

-After all its latest line up now includes the likes of Ana and Elsa, and Dory – characters that Akira loves – but it wasn’t until we found out that a show our family loves VERY MUCH is having its very first live show in the country that we ended up watching it instead, and couldn’t be happier.
+After all its latest line up now includes the likes of Ana and Elsa, and Dory – characters that Akira loves – but it wasn’t until we found out that a show our family loves VERY MUCH is having its very first live show in the country that we ended up watching it instead.
+We couldn’t be happier.

 Let me tell you how we discovered it.